rogerblancarte/backend-challenge/README.md

 Got a little carried away with tests thinking maybe I'd have time the whole way and ended up having to ditch that aspiration a little over halfway into the time.
-Hopefully what got in showed what I was aiming for.
+Hopefully what it showed what I was aiming for.

 Tasks I ended up finishing (though not all with tests):
 * A member can be created using their name and a personal website address.